omidvosoughi/dicom-image-analysis/README.md

 sudo docker-compose up --build
 ```

 This command will build the images if they don't exist and start the containers.
-The '--build' option ensures that the latest versions of the applications are built and used.
+The `--build` option ensures that the latest versions of the applications are built and used.

 ### 3. Accessing the Application